717Swati/Amazon/README.md

 # Amazon
-Amazon clone Website using HTML , CSS  and JavaScript.
+Amazon Clone Website using HTML , CSS  and JavaScript.